IHE/RAD.IRA/input/pagecontent/volume-1.md

-# 1:XX Profile name
+# 1:XX Realtime Bidirectional Communication for Interactive Multimedia Reporting

-**TODO: Provide an end-user friendly overview of what the profile does for them.
-Keep it brief (a paragraph or two, up to a page).
-If extensive detail is needed, it should be included in Section XX.4- Use Cases.**

 **TODO: Explicitly state whether this is a Workflow, Transport, or Content Module (or combination) profile.
 See the IHE Technical Frameworks General Introduction for definitions of these profile types.
 The IHE Technical Frameworks [General Introduction](https://profiles.ihe.net/GeneralIntro/). **

-## 1:X.1 FooBar Actors, Transactions, and Content Modules <a name="actors-and-transactions"> </a>
+## 1:X.1 RTC-IMR Actors, Transactions, and Content Modules <a name="actors-and-transactions"> </a>

 * Actors